wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 Before being able to run the code, several utilities need to be installed on top of the macOS Operating System:

-   * macOS utilities jq, git, gh, etc.
+   * macOS utilities gcc, make, brew, conda/Python, jq, git, gh, etc.
    * Python and <a href="#Virtualenv">Virtualenv</a>
    * Download of folders and files from github.com
    <br /><br />

-Open a macOS Terminal.
+1. Open a macOS Terminal.

-A. To view the code online, use a browser at address:
+1. To view the code

+* in GitHub online at:

    <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/python-samples.py">https://github.com/wilsonmar/python-samples/blob/main/python-samples.py</a>

+* on your laptop after download from GitHub

-B. Alternately, edit the code online using Cloud9
+* using Cloud9 online

-C. Alternately, to work with the whole repo on your laptop:

 <hr />

-1. navigate to where you want the repo added and
+1. navigate to where you want the repo added

-1. Open your macOS Terminal which has been installed a git program, and:
+1. Open your macOS Terminal to use that git program installed:

    <pre><strong>git clone <a target="_blank" href="https://github.com/wilsonmar/python-samples.git">https://github.com/wilsonmar/python-samples.git</a></strong></pre>